curioustorvald/tsvm/Videotron2K.md

 - ge r : if r >= 0
 - le r : if r <= 0

+## Programming Guidelines

+### Scene

+* A scene will always need one or more `exit` command; scenes are infini-loop object and without `exit`, there will be no way to terminate the scene.

+### Program

+* A program will not infini-loop on its own; you need to explicitly enter the `loop` command.

 ## Available Commands

 ### Arithmetic

+NOTE : immediates and variables can substitute registers

 * add rA rB rC : rC = rA + rB
 * sub rA rB rC : rC = rA - rB